limiaoer/GaGATVulDet/README.md

-# GeGATVulDet
+# GaGATVulDet

-This repository is a python implementation of a graph attention network vulnerability detection method that generalizes global features of smart contracts.
+This repository is a python implementation of a graph attention network vulnerability detection method that augments global features of smart contracts.

 ## Requirements